-I’m Lijing, currently a Postdoc Fellow at Lawrence Berkeley National Laboratory (LBNL), working in the Watershed Function SFA.
-I will be joining the Department of Earth Sciences at the University of Connecticut as an Assistant Professor in Fall 2024, focusing on integrating modeling and data in hydrology.
+I’m Lijing, an assistant professor in the Department of Earth Sciences at the University of Connecticut, focusing on integrating modeling and data in hydrology.

 I am looking for 1-2 motivated Ph.D. students to join our group at UConn starting in Fall 2024.
 Please get more information in the Opportunities tab.